Dedicated Divorce Attorneys Serving Marin County, CA

 A contested divorce is one in which you and your ex-spouse cannot compromise on the terms of the dissolution.
 You and your ex-spouse will have to go to trial in Marin County to resolve your case rather than working it out during alternative dispute resolution.
 A contested divorce takes more time and money to resolve than an uncontested divorce in California.

 You can improve your chances of having a successful uncontested divorce case by working with an attorney.
-A lawyer from the Schoenberg Family Law Group, P.C. can advise you while you mediate with your former spouse.
+A lawyer from Schoenberg Family Law Group can advise you while you mediate with your former spouse.
 Your lawyer will work hard to come up with compromises that work for both of you.
 If you wish to save time, money and stress with an uncontested divorce in Marin, hire an attorney for assistance.

 What is Mediation?
 Is Mediation Required in California?

-Mediation is an informal process to resolve divorce without conflict and the need for litigation.
+Mediation is an informal process to resolve divorce matters without conflict and the need for litigation.
 The goal is a compromised solution.

 Benefits to divorce mediation may include: